pixano/pixano-app/README.md

 #### Run the application

-In the command prompt, type in `node server/server.js /path/to/your/workspace` from the root folder and hit enter.
+In the command prompt, type in `node server/server.js` from the root folder and hit enter.

-*NB: Make sure when typing this command that the workspace (`/path/to/your/workspace`) contains all of the data you want to use.*
+*NB: Make sure you have filled the firestoreConfiguration and bucketName.*

 ## 2. Usage